. Driver License Services

 - Utility bill;**

-- A utility hook up or work order dated within 60 days of the application;
+- A utility hook-up or work order dated within 60 days before the application;

 - Selective service card;